kavitappatil/LengJo/README.md

 # LangJo

+# To start server:
-To start server, cd to the server directory npm install to install dependencies npm run dev
+# cd server  - change to the server directory
+# npm install - to install dependencies
+# npm run dev - to connect to the server